jacksimmons/ecm2423-maze-solver/README.txt

 To improve performance, you can disable outputMaze in "Constants.h".
 However, this change will only have a major impact on the Very Large maze.
 (4.749s -> 51.577s)

+Coordinate System:

+I used a 2D cartesian coordinate system to represent the position of each node.
+(0, 0) represents the 0th row and 0th column.
+(0, 1) would represent the 1st row and 0th column.
+The x-coordinate represents the column, and the y-coordinate represents the row.

+Maze Output:

+There are 2 forms of output: PathOutput.txt and MazeOutput.txt
+PathOutput.txt is an ordered list of positions making up the path from the start to the goal (cartesian coordinates) MazeOutput.txt is the explored maze outputted in visual form, with the following key:
+    v = Visited node (DFS only) which isn't on the path
+    * = Node on the path
+    - = Unvisited node
+    # = Wall